mkarutz/sdsl-lite/README.md

   * Easy and intuitive to use (like the [STL][STL], which provides classical data structures),
   * Faithful to the original theoretical results.
   * Capable of handling large inputs (yes, we support 64-bit),
-  * Provide excellent performance in construction, and
-  * Provide good run-time performance
+  * Provide efficient construction of all implemented succinct data structures, while at the same time enable good run-time performance.

 <img align="right" src="extras/example-storage-visualization-smaller.png?raw=true" />